Skip to main content

 DFCs FOR INFLUENZA PREVENTION

-Cidara, in collaboration with its global partner Janssen Pharmaceuticals, is developing CD388, a flu DFC, to achieve universal prevention of seasonal and pandemic influenza with a single dose.
+Cidara is developing CD388, a flu DFC, to achieve universal prevention of seasonal and pandemic influenza with a single dose.
 DFCs are not vaccines or monoclonal antibodies.
-Their targeting domains are small molecule antivirals that bind to a highly conserved target on the influenza cell surface, which is essential for viral proliferation and enables universal influenza coverage.
-These long-acting, bispecific DFCs are designed to directly inhibit viral proliferation while simultaneously directing immune-mediated clearance of the virus.
+Their targeting domains are small molecule antivirals that bind to a highly conserved target on the influenza cell surface, which is essential for viral proliferation, enabling universal influenza coverage.
+These DFCs are designed to directly inhibit viral proliferation while simultaneously directing immune-mediated clearance of the virus.
 The two distinct and complementary mechanisms are designed to maximize antiviral activity of DFCs.

 Flu DFCs have the potential to offer significant advantages over current flu vaccines: